 Prerequisites.
-Although there are no prerequisites to the School of Management M.B.A. program, students are expected to have strong mathematical skills, computer literacy, and good communication skills.
+Although there are no prerequisites to the MBA program, students are expected to have strong mathematical skills, computer literacy, and good communication skills.
 Strong mathematical skills imply knowledge of basic calculus and some statistics.
 Computer literacy implies working knowledge of spreadsheet programs, word processing, e-mail, the Internet, and simple Windows commands.
-Most of the computer work in the M.B.A. program utilizes personal computers.
+Most of the computer work in the MBA program utilizes personal computers.
 Good communication skills imply the ability to write clearly and to prepare and deliver professional presentations.
-Students who are uncertain about the sufficiency of their knowledge level in any of these areas should meet with an M.B.A. staff person.
+Students who are uncertain about the sufficiency of their knowledge level in any of these areas should meet with an MBA staff person.

 Comprehensive examinations.
-All students must successfully complete the comprehensive requirement established by Graduate Studies for the M.B.A. degree.
+All students must successfully complete the comprehensive requirement established by Graduate Studies for the MBA degree.
 The comprehensive exam is integrated with MGT 593 Applied Project.
 Students passing this course with a grade of "B" (3.00) or higher satisfy the comprehensive exam requirement.

 Course requirements.
-The M.B.A. program of study includes courses designed to provide a foundation in business knowledge and skills.
+The MBA program of study includes courses designed to provide a foundation in business knowledge and skills.
 Many of these courses are prerequisites for classes to be taken in subsequent semesters.

 Courses which build upon the business core outlined below are designed to focus on the further development of communication, decision-making, and problem-solving skills required of effective business leaders.
-Students also take nine hours of focused courses, which are selected in consultation with the M.B.A. program office.

-The courses which comprise the M.B.A. program are as follows:
+The courses which comprise the MBA program are as follows:

 Semester

 Hours

 ACC 502 Corporate Financial Reporting 3

 ACC 503 Managerial Accounting and

 Cost Control 3

 CIS 502 Information Systems Concepts

 in Practice 3

 ECN 502 Business Economics 3

 FIN 502 Financial Decision Analysis 3

 LES 579 Legal and Ethical Studies 3

 MGT 502 Managing People and Organizations 3

 MGT 589 Global Strategic Management 3

-MGT 593 Applied Project 3
+\mathbf{MGT} 593 Applied Project 3

-MKT 502 Strategic Marketing 3
+${\rm MKT}$ 502 Strategic Marketing 3

-MKT 593 Applied Project 3
+Applied Project 3

 OPM 502 Management of Operations

 Technology 3

 QBA 502 Managerial Decision Making 3

 Focuse ed Co purses 9

-Total
+Total 48

 Waiver/transfer policy.
-Selected core courses (numbered 502) may be waived on the basis of a transcript evaluation if the student has completed an undergraduate major or minor (at least 18 semester credit hours) in the functional area within the last five years with a grade of "B" (3.00) or higher at an AACSB International accredited institution.
+Selected core courses (numbered 502) may be waived on the basis of a transcript evaluation if the student has completed an undergraduate major or minor (at least 18 semester credit hours) in the functional area within the last five years with a grade of "B" (3.00) or higher at an AACSB

+International accredited institution.
 Students would then take advanced courses in the subject area to maintain the total of 48 credit hours.
 In addition, nine hours of graduate credit may be transferred from another AACSB International accredited program.
-Every student must complete a minimum of 48 credits, 39 of which must be completed in the School of Management.
+Every student must complete a minimum of 48 credits, 39 of which must be completed in the School of Global Management and Leadership.